NMGRL/pychron/docs/python.rst

 way to write multi
 line text

-dictionaries are key:value containers there are two syntaxes for creating a dictionary
+Dictionaries are key:value containers.
+There are two syntaxes for creating a dictionary

 >>> d=dict(name='Jake', office=316, building='MSEC')
 >>> d2 = {'name':'Jake','office':316, 'building':'MSEC'} #convenient when the keys are variables as well